GonzaloEspinoza/openmeetings-with-postegrest-p1/README.md

 # Description

-The Dockerfile builds from "java:latest" see https://hub.docker.com/_/java/
+The Dockerfile builds from "openjdk" see https://hub.docker.com/_/openjdk/

 # Roadmap